 Awesome CSMs know that every “problem” isn’t just rooted in what the software can do.
 Customers expect help with training, integration, troubleshooting and, most of all, improved organizational performance.
 They want answers — how do we reduce time spent on X, lower costs on Y, gain greater insight on Z. It’s a whole new level of value they demand (and no longer just desire).
 CSMs who believe they are simply there to troubleshoot are completely missing the bigger opportunity to find answers that will get customers promoted and turn them into rock stars.

-Awesome CSMs surely want “happy” customers, but they know there’s a bigger goal at stake.
+Awesome CSMs want “happy” customers, but they know there’s a bigger goal at stake.
 Creating great rapport is nice, but it doesn’t mean you’ve improved ROI and created an ideal outcome.

 Don’t try to build everything from scratch.
-You can check off all 10 traits on this list by finding the right partner who understands your business and your customers, and can help you build a realistic ROI model and concrete plan of action.
-And the next time LinkedIn bemoans the depth of the CSM talent pool, you’ll be increasing renewals, driving new revenue and decreasing churn like never before.
+You can check off all 10 traits on this list by finding the right partner who understands your business and your customers, and can help you build a realistic ROI model and a concrete plan of action.
+The next time LinkedIn bemoans the depth of the CSM talent pool, you’ll be increasing renewals, driving new revenue and decreasing churn like never before.